Highlights of the Finland-Sweden Athletics International at Stockholm Stadium

-History: Finnkampen made its debut in 1925 and is thus celebrating 100 years.
-The international match, the last remaining one in athletics, has been decided with a few exceptions every year since then – every other year on Swedish soil, every other year on Finnish soil.
+History: The Finland-Sweden athletics international made its debut in 1925 and is thus celebrating 100 years.
+The international competition, the last remaining in athletics, has been held every year since then, with some exceptions - every other year on Swedish soil, every other year on Finnish soil.
 On the women's side, Sweden leads with 43 wins against Finland's 26.
-It's the reverse order on the men's side, with 47–37 in favor of Finland.
+It is the reverse order on the men's side, with 47–37 in favor of Finland.

 How did it go last year?
 Finland took a double in Helsinki and won with 228–225 on the men's side and 229.5–224.5 on the women's side.